 Delta Air Lines

 Delta has gone farther than almost any airline when it comes to blocking middle seats.
-The airline says it will keep middle seats empty until at least Jan.
-6, 2021 – and even suggested it may extend that promise even farther.
+The airline announced yet another extension, saying it will keep middle seats empty through at least March 30, 2021.
+And Delta isn’t ruling out pushing that out even further into the spring.

 But the airline has made some changes that will allow it to sell more tickets on each flight while still honoring the promise that you won’t be seated next to a stranger.

 Rather than capping ticket sales in economy and Comfort Plus at 60%, Delta will begin selling 75% of seats.
-That will allow families to more easily occupy a whole row together, putting more people on each flight while still honoring the commitment to keep middle seats open between strangers.
+That allows families to more easily occupy a whole row together, putting more people on each flight while still honoring the commitment to keep middle seats open between strangers.
+Plus, flights on smaller regional jets with just four or five seats in each row will only block one aisle of seating – so you may wind up sitting next to a stranger.

 As of Oct.
 1, Delta began selling Delta One business class cabins on widebody jets to capacity.
 Domestic first class will still be capped at 50% through at least October.